bikle/rluck/dom2010_1107/readme.txt

 A trader pursuing this trade would have needed 250 pips in collateral to finance the trade.

-So that hypothetical trader would have easily doubled his money.
+So that hypothetical trader would have easily doubled his collateral.

 The standard deviation behind this result was about 15 pips which compares favorably with standard deviation from other trades.